 The U.S. Space Force’s 2nd Space Operations Squadron formally accepted GPS III, Space Vehicle 04 in record time from the spacecraft manufacturer, Lockheed Martin, in what is referred to as operational acceptance on Dec.
 1, 2020.

-This [acceptance] was done only one month after SpaceX launched the satellite on a Falcon 9 rocket from Cape Canaveral Space Force Station Nov.
-5, 2020, setting a new record for the USSF due in part to the efforts of the operators who work in the 2 SOPS.
+This [acceptance] was done only one month after SpaceX launched the satellite on a Falcon 9 rocket from Cape Canaveral Space Force Station, Fla., Nov.
+5, 2020, setting a new record for the USSF, due in part to the efforts of the operators who work in the 2nd SOPS.

 The squadron played a huge role in the satellite’s rapid acceptance, as well as its continued day-to-day operations.

-“We upload a fresh navigation message, and dump data that is stored on the satellite,” McLaughlin said.
+“We upload a fresh navigation message and dump data that is stored on the satellite,” McLaughlin said.
 “Operators also monitor the signals broadcasted by the constellation and perform necessary actions to maintain accurate modeling of position and timing.”